Easy Thai-Inspired Oven-Baked Lemongrass Sea Bass Recipe

 • Mix togther all the remaining ingredients and pour evenly over the fish fillets.
 Set aside and let marinate for 5-15 minutes.

-• Meanwhile, preheat oven to 180°C. Place baking tray into the middle rack of the oven and bake for 20 minutes until the fish is cooked through.
+• Meanwhile, preheat the oven to 180°C. Place the baking tray into the middle rack of the oven and bake for 20 minutes until the fish is cooked through.
 Serve immediately.

 Notes